 Background of the Lowcomote Research Project

-Fifteen PhDs (Early Stage Researchers, ESRs) positions are offered within the framework of Lowcomote: Training the Next Generation of Experts in Scalable Low-Code Engineering Platforms, a project funded by the European Union’s Horizon 2020 research & innovation programme under the Marie Skłodowska‐Curie – ITN - ETN (GA n.
+Fifteen PhD positions (also called Early Stage Researchers, ESR) are offered within the framework of Lowcomote: Training the Next Generation of Experts in Scalable Low-Code Engineering Platforms, a project funded by the European Union’s Horizon 2020 research & innovation programme under the Marie Skłodowska‐Curie – ITN - ETN (GA n.
 813884).
 For more information about Innovative Training Networks (ITNs), see this note.

-Lowcomote is an international, inter-sectoral, interdisciplinary project aiming at training 15 ESRs, with the potential to become the leaders of tomorrow engineering of low-code development plateforms (LCDPs).
+Lowcomote is an international, inter-sectoral, interdisciplinary project aiming at training 15 PhDs, with the potential to become the leaders of tomorrow engineering of low-code development plateforms (LCDPs).

 More specifically, the project will: (1) investigate low-code languages and tools for the development of largescale applications in heterogeneous domains, (2) create a repository able to store and enable the retrieval of heterogeneous modelling low-code artefacts (e.g., models, metamodels, model transformations and code generators), and (3) investigate efficient model transformation, particularly over large and complex models.

-The ESRs will collaborate within the Lowcomote ITN research program and spend 2 secondments of 3 months at 2 different partners’ premises.
+The PhDs will collaborate within the Lowcomote ITN research program and spend 2 secondments of 3 months at 2 different partners’ premises.

-- ESR 1: Scaling Up Citizen Develoment with Recommender Chatbots
+- ESR 1: Scaling Up Citizen Development with Recommender Chatbots

 - ESR 2: Scalable Cloud-Based Heterogeneous Modelling